Plav, Montenegro: History

 In 1675 Evliya Çelebi who visited Plav during this time, described it as a "lively Albanian town".

+In his 1838 expedition records, Ami Boué described Plav as "an Albanian village of about a hundred houses," noting that it featured "a casaba, or the residence of an Ayan, surrounded by a wall with loopholes."

 In 1878, following the Treaty of Berlin, the city of Plav was ceded to Montenegro by the Ottoman Empire which inflicted tensions in the region due to the presence of Albanians.
 Soon after however, armed resistance by the forces of the League of Prizren and their victory against Montenegrin troops at the Battle of Novšiće (1879) prevented the implementation.
 The Ottomans had to cede Ulcinj to Montenegro after pressure from the Great Powers in 1881.
 Plav only became part of Montenegro after the First Balkan War in 1912.

 The entry of the Montenegrin army in 1912-13 and the Yugoslav army after 1919 in Plav-Gusinje was accompanied by repressive policies against the local population.
 The Montenegrin army captured the region and entered Plav on 19 and 20 October.
 Its entry was followed by a period of harsh military administration which until March 1913 had caused up to more than 1,800 killings of mostly local Muslim Albanians and 12,000 forced conversions to Christian Orthodoxy.

 In 1919, an Albanian revolt, which later came to be known as the Plav rebellion rose up in the Plav, Gusinje and Rožaje districts, fighting against the inclusion of Sandžak in the Kingdom of Serbs, Croats and Slovenes.
 As a result, during the Serbian army's second capture of Plav, which took place in 1919, Serb forces attacked Albanian populations in Plav and Gusinje, which had appealed to the British government for protection.
 About 450 local civilians were killed after the uprising was quelled.
 These events resulted in a large influx of Albanians migrating to Albania.